 Step Task Location Required/Optional Notes 1 Specify the query privilege setting for your Security Users.
 Configuration Manager Optional The query privilege setting allows you to set restrictions on the tasks that Security Users can perform with queries.
 Note that if you do not specify a query privilege setting for your Security Users, query behavior will remain the same for all Security Users.
 In other words, unless you want to take advantage of the additional level of security for queries, you do not have to perform this step.
 2 Install the third-party software that supports R Scripts.
 Required Supports R Scripts.
-R Scripts in the Meridium APM Framework application will not function without the third-party software.
-You must install this software according to the system requirements.
-3 Configure your R Script credentials.
+R Scripts in the Meridium APM Frame- work application will not function without the third-party software.
+You must install this software according to the system require- ments.

+Step Task Location Required/Optional Notes 3 Configure your R Script credentials.
 Configuration Manager Required Supports R Scripts.
 You must specify the credentials that will be used to connect to the third-party software that supports R Scripts.